 "Guten nacht, Jes.
 And noches buenas...
 Did I get it?"

 Jessica grinned.
 "Yep.
 And almost."
 The door slid open, and she was out.

 Jessica reflected, standing outside the door to Beth's room.
 Every night was just the right amount of humor and life.
 Typically, it was all she needed.

-But to the right rested a completely new room feature: A round desk sticking out from the wall; it held a keyboard setup with a small mouse and black holographic projector with designs matching a very large and sleek desktop underneath.
-The desktop's design bore grooves colored black and blue, the blue color glowing like neon under the shadow wires linking upward through holes in the desk to connect the projector.
+But to the direct right lay a completely new room feature: A round desk sticking out from the wall; it held a keyboard setup with a small mouse and black holographic projector with designs matching a very large and sleek desktop underneath.
+The desktop's design bore grooves colored black and blue, the blue color glowing like neon.
 Also, it bore stickers.

-Finally, the right shelf revealed a detachable screen of made of cloth-like material.
+Finally, the right shelf revealed a detachable screen made of cloth-like material.
 Once Jessica extended the screen around the desktop, it revealed a bat symbol.
-Thus, she sat on the mobile chair.
+She sat down in the mobile chair.
 "Babel, on."

 "Voice signature recognized," said the robotic male voice.
 Suddenly, several screens illuminated above the projector, three by three, each forming part of a whole to display the facial image of a certain breed of feline.
 "Good evening, Lynx."

 While new images of rail lines, high-tech trains, transport aircraft, and floating houses appeared on separate holo screens, a female voiceover entered: "Goliath Corporation, proudly serving humanity since 2021.
 Goliath stands at the cutting-edge of technology through the continued support of advanced A.L.I. interfacing-"